About

 What is it?

 A group dedicated to the richness of the Catholic intellectual tradition.
-We cover writings from some of the most prominent Catholic thinkers in history such as St. Thomas Aquinas, St. Augustine of Hippo, St. Pope John Paul II, Diedrich Von Hildebrand, to more contemporary thinkers such as Scott Hahn.
-Areas covered can range from, topics in systematic theology to Christian philosophy.
+We cover writings from some of the most prominent Catholic thinkers in history such as St. Thomas Aquinas, St. Augustine of Hippo, St. Pope John Paul II, Pope Benedict XVI, Diedrich Von Hildebrand, and so on.
+The group is open to anyone and everyone over the age of 21 with a desire to learn more about some of the greatest minds of the Church and what they had to say.

 Why the Name?

 St. Thomas Aquinas is our patron and is widely considered one of the greatest thinkers within the Church.
-Though we will be interacting with the angelic doctor’s work we will also explore other thinkers who have been inspired or impacted by his influence.
+He is the patron saint for philosophers, students, and Theologians.
+Though we will be interacting with the angelic doctor’s work we will also explore other great thinkers who have been impacted by his influence.

-To shape and form the mind of the faithful and those in search of faith.
+To form the mind of the faithful and to those who are in search of truth.
 To combat errors in modern ways of thinking by shedding light on the wisdom of the Church.
 To provide answers to life’s biggest questions.
 To conform hearts to the will of Christ by providing reasons for what we believe.

 Group Breakdown

-Thomism on Tap meets once a month at a local taproom for a duration of 2 hours to discuss previously assigned readings.
-Occasionally we will have speakers to present on topics pertinent to our mission of forming the mind through the intellectual tradition of the Church.
+Thomism on Tap meets once a month as a discussion group at a local taproom for a duration of 2 hours to discuss topics pertinent to the mission of Thomism on Tap.
 For information on upcoming events visit the events section at Upcoming Events – Thomism On Tap

 Giving